eowjd0512/BoW_WxBS/README.md

-# BoW_WxBS constructing... please wait til finish
+BoW_WxBS constructing... please wait til finish please citation when you use this code